 Military Road at Nelly Custis Drive, Marcey Road and Gulf Branch trail/36th Road North

-Planning continues for Nelly Custis Drive intersection improvements.
+Design development continues for Nelly Custis Drive intersection improvements.
+A preferred design is pending results of a pilot project.

 On July 18, 2020, the County Board approved a contract with M&F Concrete Inc. to construct improvements at the Military Road intersections with Marcey Road and 36th Road North.
 Construction at these two intersections was completed in December 2020.